 Over several years there have been numerous amendments to many acts of Parliament removing financial reporting references.
 This is not to say that an entity no longer needs to report, but rather it is an administrative approach.
 It relies on an awareness of where applicable reporting requirements are instead located.
-For financial reporting in Tasmania, this is the Audit Act.
+For financial reporting in Tasmania, this is the Audit Act 2008 (Audit Act).
 The effect of centralising reporting obligations in the Audit Act has been to remove inconsistencies and shortfalls in some acts and ensure a consistent framework across all Tasmanian public sector entities.
 The approach also holds administrative benefits in that a change in one act, need not result in the requirement to make amendments to all the other acts that would be affected.
-It is reporting under the Audit Act that this Chapter further explores.